 Technology Management invites you to explore how technology and organizations are shaping our world of work.

-Paul Leonardi, Faculty Director, Ph.D.
+Paul Leonardi, Faculty Graduate Advisor, Ph.D.
 Program

 We seek students who want to become exceptional scholars and who will go on to research and teach at top universities across the country and around the world.
 You would fit our program well if you are interested in technology-related work regardless of whether you have a background in the social sciences, physical sciences, management or engineering.

 Our program integrates organizational studies with technology and innovation studies in an interdisciplinary environment that transcends the distinctions between disciplines.
 If you come from a technology or scientific background we will teach you about the importance of organizations and social systems.
 If you have a social science or management background you will learn to understand the role of technology and innovation in shaping organizational action.

 The job market for interdisciplinary Ph.Ds. with training in technology and organizations is expected to be strong over the next decade.
 We anticipate that most graduates will pursue academic positions in Schools of Communication (where the study of organization and technology is increasing swiftly), in Schools of Information (which are being rapidly founded across the country), in Schools of Engineering (that are increasingly interested in the social aspects of technical work), and in Business Schools (where the study of technology innovation and entrepreneurship is growing).
 Unlike the demand for Ph.D. tenure track faculty in many other disciplines, the number of tenure track openings in these schools exceeds the number of Ph.Ds. awarded each year, and that gap is increasing.